bobko69/8PortLEDDistro/DMX_Output.md

 - Follow the prompts till firmware installation is complete.
 - Unplug the USB-C cable.
 - Plug in an ethernet cable
-- Plug in the XY-485 addaptor cable you made above into LED Port 8 on the 8 Port LED Distro
+- Plug in the XY-485 adapter cable you made above into LED Port 8 on the 8 Port LED Distro
 - Power up the 8 Port LED Distro

 ## ESPixelStick Setup